NelisW/my3D-Trium/building/Trium-build.md

 - Once everything is heated up, continue by confirming that the extruder work and extrude in the right direction.  - Use the LCD to go to `Prepare` then `Move Axis` then `Move 0.1mm` then `Extruder`.
 Turn the knob and check that the numbers displayed are positive and increasing.
 Continue turning and look at the first extruder, the gear should turn anticlockwise (to the left), so any material coming from above will be moved down in the direction of the nozzle.

 - Check the PWM cooling fans.
 Using the LCD go to `Control` then `Temperature` then `Fan Speed`.
-Set it to 50 and then press the knop in.
+Set it to 50 and then press the knob in.
 The fans should start turning.
 Make sure that both fans are blowing in direction of the nozzle.
 Give them a try at full speed (255).
 Now turn of fans again by putting speed to 0.
 Once the fan speed is set, you must press in the knob to activate the setting.

 - You are now ready for Hot Tightening the Nozzle.
 Follow the instructions elsewhere in this document on hot tightening.